dnelson/temet/docs/catalogs.rst

      partial(subhaloRadialReduction,ptType='stars',ptProperty='Masses',op='sum',rad=30.0),

 is the definition of the ``Subhalo_Mass_30pkpc_Stars`` catalog, a commonly used measurement for the stellar mass of a galaxy.
-To create this catalog, the :py:func:`~cosmo.auxcatalog.subhaloRadialReduction` function is called.
+To create this catalog, the :py:func:`~catalog.subhalo.subhaloRadialReduction` function is called.
 This is a versatile analysis function which applies a particular 'reduction operation' (i.e. mathematical/statistical method) to a particular field of the particles/cells which belong to a subhalo.
 Its behavior is controlled by setting the following options: